phroggster/firebot-google-cloud-tts/README.md

 Technically this is a paid service.
 However, each month Google will give you between 100k to 4M free characters of TTS, in each of six pricing categories (terms *may* vary by region).
 See their [Text-to-Speech pricing](https://cloud.google.com/text-to-speech/pricing) page for more information.
 Be advised, the Journey voices are no longer marked as experimental, and will apparantly be getting billed out again.

 Looking to recreate the voice of A.D.A (Artificial Directory and Assistant) from Satisfactory?
-Choose `en-US-Wavenet-C` and adjust the Pitch to `-0.5` and Speed to `0.9` (Note: voice effects were disabled in the most recent update.
-They should return soon).
+Choose `en-US-Wavenet-C` and adjust the Pitch to `-0.5` and Speed to `0.9`.

 ## Prerequisites
 You must have a Google Cloud Account, and a [Google Cloud API Key](https://cloud.google.com/docs/authentication/api-keys#creating_an_api_key) to use this script.
 The API Key *may* look something like: `AITEwL55bWmT-zZeuiWF8o9EpruWtue7QUhMy05`.
 Make sure you have your API Key handy, as you'll need it once you install the Script in [Firebot](https://firebot.app/).